 First Floor: Bedroom 2: With kingsize bed, Freeview TV and en-suite with walk-in shower (no toilet).

 Bedroom 3: With 2ft 6in zip and link twin beds (can be kingsize on request).

 Living area: With electric wood burner, 49" curved Sky Smart TV, Blu-ray player and wireless sound bar for use with iPhones.

 Kitchen area: With electric range, fridge/freezer, dishwasher and staircase leading to roof terrace.Electric central heating (underfloor in bathroom), bed linen, towels and Wi-Fi included.
 Travel cot, highchair and stairgate available on request.
 Roof terrace with sitting-out area and garden furntiure.
-Public car park, 50 yards, at cost; parking available for loading/unloading.
+Public car park, 50 yards, £7.50 per day; unloading at the door.
 No smoking.

 - Cot Available

 - Luxury Collection